-The report contains the second draft of the Corporate Improvement Plan, 2007 - 2010 (the Plan) incorporating comments on the first draft from the Community, Corporate Resources and Infrastructure Overview and Scrutiny Committees and the results of the Cumbria wide Quality of Life Survey, 2006.
-Financial information has also been added to Plan; further analysis linking spend to corporate priorities is required and will be contained within the final draft.
-The final version of the Plan will incorporate the requirements of the Best Value Performance Plan, including year end performance information when this is available.
+The report contains the second draft of the Corporate Improvement Plan, 2007 - 2010 (the Plan) incorporating comments from the Community, Corporate Resources and Infrastructure Overview and Scrutiny Committees.
+The final version of the Plan will incorporate the requirements of the Best Value Performance Plan when this information becomes available.